bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="slider.style.left = leftPosition." />
 </p>

-All I have to do is set that position left and CSS will handle the animation.
+<p>All I have to do is set that position left and CSS will handle the animation.
 That&apos;s one thing that&apos;s different between the JavaScript version and the jQuery version.
 In the jQuery version, we&apos;re using the jQuery animate method, which is using the built-in effects library for doing the animation.
-Here, we&apos;re just setting the CSS position of the CSS property to leftPosition, which in this case is zero, and then we let CSS handle the animation.
+Here, we&apos;re just setting the CSS position of the CSS property to leftPosition, which in this case is zero, and then we let CSS handle the animation.</p>

-Because CSS uses the GPU instead of the CPU, it&apos;s nice and buttery smooth.
+<p>Because CSS uses the GPU instead of the CPU, it&apos;s nice and buttery smooth.
 It&apos;ll work well on older devices that don&apos;t have a faster processor.
 In newer device the jQuery will work fine, but older devices, the CSS in particular will work a little bit better and be a little bit smoother, but I think it&apos;s even smoother on newer devices, honestly.
-That takes care of the if statement here.
+That takes care of the if statement here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~ 395. leftposition equals minus counter times slide width (237) ~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">